rachfop/runpod-docs/docs/api/api-endpoints.md

 :::note

 You will need a RunPod API key which can be generated under your user settings.
 This API key will identify you for billing purposes, so guard it well!
 You must retrieve your results via the status endpoint within 30 minutes.
-We do not keep your inputs or outputs longer than that to protect your privacy!
+We don't keep your inputs or outputs longer than that to protect your privacy!

 :::